 By the full light of day, Percy felt far too exposed.
 She waved down Shakes until he stopped the Gnat’s engine and Hemi could contact him via radio to tell him to bring the Gnat underneath and mate with the Prospect.
 This was fine with Shakes, who had not slept the entire night and looked forward to taking a rest aboard the relatively luxurious larger submarine.

 With the Gnat attached, Percy had the Prospect’s diesels shut down, and they submerged to 20 meters.
-It was much quieter underwater with no noise but the gentle hum of the electric motors.
+It was much quieter underwater ,with no noise but the gentle hum of the electric motors.
 But they continued to send out a ping every ten minutes or so with the active sonar to avoid the submerged wrecks, which occasionally hung bow- or stern-down hundreds of meters into the water.

 On passive sonar, Cassandra listened to the sound of the Prospect’s motors traveling off into the water and come bouncing back.
 From the signals, she felt the impenetrable surface above and tracked the larger pieces in their unchangeable orbits in the gyre around her.
 She spent the first few hours of the morning scanning circles with the sonar, flipping filters on and off.

-When she felt like she had found a good combination of filters for giving her the clearest view of the surrounding water—while at the same time taking out the source sound of the Prospect’s motors—she did a slow sweep in every direction scribbling notes on a pad as she went.
-Towards the rear port side, she thought she could hear something oddly mechanical.
+When she felt like she had found a good combination of filters for giving her the clearest view of the surrounding water—while at the same time taking out the source sound of the Prospect’s motors—she did a slow sweep in every direction, scribbling notes on a pad as she went.
+Toward the rear port side, she thought she could hear something oddly mechanical.
 She adjusted her filters and tried to pin it down, but it eluded her.
 It may have been the distant thrum of a motor, but it also could just be chunks of refuse grinding against each other.
 The sea was so full of signals and reflections that beyond her immediate surrounding landscape it was impossible to be sure what was real and what was just an acoustic mirage.

 Throughout the day they slowly proceeded through the gyre.
 The active-sonar pings lit up the surroundings for Cassandra.
 Yet she continually faced her own doubts: about her ability to detect objects in the water, about the directional guidance she was suggesting to Hemi and Percy, and about that occasional far-off machine noise that suggested she was not quite running down every signal to its fullest extent.
-But every time her doubts came up, Hemi asked her to set off another active-sonar ping, and each of those pings would come back with such a concrete depiction of what surrounded them that her doubts would melt away with the fading sound of the ping.
+But every time her doubts came up, Hemi asked her to set off another active-sonar ping, and each of those pings came back with such a concrete depiction of what surrounded them that her doubts would melt away with the fading sound of the ping.